-The ARRAYRECT will help distribute identical objects in rows and column, The ARRAYPOLAR will help distribute objects in a circular pattern around a center point and the ARRAYPATH will help distribute objects along a path.
+Where the ARRAYRECT will help distribute identical objects in rows and columns, the ARRAYPOLAR will help distribute objects in a polar pattern around a center point and the ARRAYPATH will help distribute objects along a path.

-You can find all these command under the Modify section of the ribbon Panel.
+You can find all these commands under the Modify section of the ribbon Panel.

 Arrays in AutoCAD